 How much is enough?
 That depends on your lifestyle and expenses, potential medical bills and the kind of support you’ll have from, say, a pension plan and Social Security.
 But, as you review your savings goals, be careful not to set the bar too low.
-Nearly three-quarters of Americans underestimate how much they’ll need to maintain their standard of living in retirement, a Fidelity survey found.

 Fill out a comprehensive retirement expenses worksheet to get a sense of where your money is going when a paycheck is no longer coming in.

 To get a more personalized account, contact a fee-only certified financial planner, and make sure they put your needs before their own.

 Plan for medical costs